-1. 2.
-3. 4.
-2. 3. .
-How will it be accomplish .
-How will it be evaluated a .
-When does it need to be .
-What is the task to be co ed?and by whom? completed? mpleted?
+OBJECTIVES

-3. 4.
-1. 2.
-How will it be evaluated at the will it be evaluated at the will it be evaluated at the will it be accomplished.
-How will it be accomplished. and by whom? completed? mpleted?
+1. What is the task to be completed?

-4. 1.
-2. 3. .
-When does it need to be .
-What is the task to be co .
-How will it be accomplish completed?
+2. How will it be accomplished?

-1. 2.
-3. .
-What is the task to be co mpleted?
+1 3.
+How will it be evaluated and by whom?

-2. .
-How will it be accomplish
+4. When does it need to be completed?

-3. ed?
+- 1. What is the task to be completed?

-.
-How will it be evaluated a
+- 2. How will it be accomplished?

-100 nd by whom?
+2 3.
+How will it be evaluated and by whom?

-.
-When does it need to be completed?
+- 4. When does it need to be completed?

-1. .
-What is the task to be co mpleted?
+- 1. What is the task to be completed?

-2. .
-How will it be accomplish ed?
+3 2.
+How will it be accomplished?

-3. .
-How will it be evaluated a and by whom?
+9 3.
+How will it be evaluated and by whom?

-4. .
-When does it need to be completed?
+4. When does it need to be completed?

 AGREEMENT

-that the ma naximum educational benefit may be achieved for the employee/stu- iuidelines.
-The employer will e dent's work experience.
-There ar valuate the employee/student's o e three participants in the Coop objectives performance twice do sary supervision and counseling to insur perative Education Venture.
-The student uring the semester.
-The employer also uccessfully accomplished.
+We the undersigned, agree with the validity of the learning objectives listed above.
+The employer and the college agree to provide the necessary supervision and counseling to insure that the maximum educational benefit may be achieved for the employee/student's work experience.
+There are three participants in the Cooperative Education Venture.
+The student agrees to abide by the Cooperative Education Guidelines.
+The employer will evaluate the employee/student's objectives performance twice during the semester.
+The employer also agrees not to discriminate on the basis of race, color, national origin, sex, disability or age.
+The college will award academic credit for work successfully accomplished.

-Emple: ment Supervisor's Signature Date Student's Signatu Date
+Employment Supervisor's Signature Date Student's Signature Date CWE Instructor Signature Date